ualberta-mueller-group/MCGS/README.md

 For details about using `./MCGS`, see `./MCGS --help`.
 Some command line arguments are meant to be used together, and will have no effect when they aren't.
 This is detailed in the `--help` output, and may change in future versions.

-For a full description of input syntax, see [input/info.test](input/info.test).
+For a full description of input syntax, including game-specific input syntax, see [input/info.test](input/info.test).

 ### Using the Testing Framework
 The testing framework included in MCGS is used to generate, compare, and analyze performance and correctness data from MCGS.
 The command: